What Is the Best Format for External Hard Drive on Mac (Sequoia)?

 If you intend to format and use an external hard drive on your Mac, you need to choose a file system format for the drive.
-The best format for Mac external hard drive depends on your intended usage and the compatibility requirements.
+The best format for a Mac external hard drive depends on your intended usage and the compatibility requirements.
 Continue to check the analysis below.

 Best Format for External Hard Dive on Mac